 Important Information: Where to Find

 FAA Approval: A sticker on the left hand side shows a helpful image of an airplane, situated next to the FAA approval notice.
-The Easy Elite is allowed on airplanes in harness mode only, but may not fit well in rear facing mode, especially for children under 22 lbs because of the required recline for children of that size.
+The Easy Elite is allowed on airplanes in harness mode only, but may not fit well in rear facing mode, especially for children under 22 pounds because of the required recline for children of that size.

 Expiration: The Easy Elite’s expiration date is stamped on the back of the seat, over the spot where a locking clip would be stored (a locking clip does not come with the Easy Elite).